-Today we’ve added a new notification to our search results that helps people know when a site may have been hacked.
-We’ve provided notices for malware for years, which also involve a separate warning page.
-Now we’re expanding the search results notifications to help people avoid sites that may have been hacked and altered by a third party, typically for spam.
-When a user visits a site, we want her to be confident the information on that site comes from the original publisher.
+Today we've added a new notification to our search results that helps people know when a site may have been hacked.
+We've provided notices for malware for years, which also involve a separate warning page.
+Now we're expanding the search results notifications to help people avoid sites that may have been hacked and altered by a third party, typically for spam.
+When a user visits a site, we want them to be confident the information on that site comes from the original publisher.

 Here's what the notification looks like:

 Clicking the "This site may be hacked" link brings you to an article in our Help Center which explains more about the notice.
 Meanwhile, clicking the result itself brings you to the target website, as expected.